 The tutoring program is free and offers one-on-one and small group tutoring assistance for students.
 The Tutoring Center is equipped with computers, multimedia technology, textbooks, and academic resources and provides tutoring for general education classes and other college curricula.
 Qualified professional and peer tutors provide tutoring assistance in a variety of college curricula.
 Students should request assistance as soon as they feel they need additional help.
-Request for Tutoring Assistance forms may be obtained from the Tutoring Center Coordinator.
+The Tutoring enter has an open-door policy and offers academic guidance and support to all who need it.
 Hours of the Tutoring Center are posted each semester.